How To Write A Motivation Letter

 A rocking motivation letter will make your resume shine but do you know how to make it compelling for employers?
 A motivation letter sounds cliché but you need one to stand out among the pile of job applications that recruiters receive every day.
 Many job seekers undermine their power and think that they don’t have to spend time and effort writing a creative letter.
 Think of it as the product packaging, would you be interested to try out an item if it is blandly packaged?
-An intriguing letter would encourage the employers to check out your online resume and consider you for a position.
+An intriguing letter would encourage employers to check out your awesome CV and consider you for a position.

 In this post, you will learn some tricks to write an engaging motivation letter!

 Difference Between Motivation And Cover Letter

 - Cover Letter: A cover letter focuses on your job skills and experience that are according to an advertised post.